 Come to Mackin Park early on Sunday for some pancakes and maple syrup with all the fixin’s: $8 (adults) & $4 (children) – not included in admission.
 Your breakfast is prepared by Our Lady of Fatima Knights of Columbus.

 In addition to being the centre of amazing music at Festival du Bois, the Grand Chapiteau (Big Tent) is also where you'll find the works of talented artisans for sale along with info kiosks where you can learn about local francophone and community organizations.

-Provence en Couleur offers soaps, olive wood items and pottery from the South of France, Tojo Sticks and Bags sells canes, sticks and leather purses and bags, and Grrl Bear graphic has handmade cards, magnets and bear prints.
-Treat your sweet tooth at Coconama Chocolate, or at preserves by Janet Percy.
+Tojo Sticks and Bags sells canes, sticks and leather purses and bags.
+Treat your sweet tooth at Coconama Chocolate.
 And to ensure you’re attired in true Festival-du-Bois-style, don a traditional Québécois sash and stop by Froggers for a handmade froggy toque, scarf, slippers, or tea cozy!

 Visit the booths of local community groups and organizations to learn how they are working to make things better.
-The festival welcomes the Valley Métis Association, Canadian Parents for French, Société historique francophone de la Colombie-Britannique, Reso-Santé and Fédération des francophones de la Colombie-Britannique.
+The festival welcomes the North Fraser Métis Association, Canadian Parents for French Tri-Cities, Société historique francophone de la Colombie-Britannique, Reso-Santé and Fédération des francophones de la Colombie-Britannique and more!

 THE IMPROV LEAGUE

 The Franco-Columbian Improv League (LIFC) is back this year to perform improv matches that are full of humour and energy.
 The improv teams are comprised of students attending francophone schools around BC, ready to compete to win the prestigious LIFC tournament.